Obafemi Awolowo University massacre

-The Obafemi Awolowo University massacre was a mass murder of students of Obafemi Awolowo University in Ile-Ife, Osun State, Nigeria on 10 July 1999.
+The Obafemi Awolowo University massacre was the mass murder of students of Obafemi Awolowo University in Ile-Ife, Osun State, Nigeria on 10 July 1999.
 Five students of OAU were killed and eleven injured.

-It was perpetrated by an organized death squad of 40 members of the Black Axe Confraternity branch at the university.
-They invaded the Awolowo Hall of the university at around 4:30 A.M., clad in black trousers and black T-shirts, their faces hidden by masks; they carried and used shotguns and hatchets against students.
+The massacre was perpetrated by an organized death squad of 40 members from the Black Axe Confraternity branch at the OAU.
+The perpetrators invaded Awolowo Hall at the university at around 4:30 A.M., armed with shotguns and hatchets used against students.

 Background

-An account of what led to the massacre is given by Prof. Roger Makanjuola's book Water Must Flow Uphill (Adventures in University Administration).
-Makanjuola, following the massacre, became vice-chancellor of the university and took an active role in both investigating and punishing those from the university involved in the murders.
+Cult violence on university campuses in Nigeria increased in the 1980s due to university employment and sponsorship of campus cults.
+Several university campuses employed cult-based militias in response to the Structural Adjustment Programme (SAP) enacted in 1986.
+The militias were used to repress the resistance of students against commercialization of education and other classist policies.
+A majority of militia members originated from upper and middle-class families who held a neutral position on the classist government and university management being enacted.